mkiser/WTFJHT/press.md

 3/ **How WTF Just Happened Today? is Rethinking Membership**.
 It feels like a million years ago now, but in January 2017 the headlines were dominated by discussions over the size of the crowd at President Trump’s inauguration, “alternative facts,” the Women’s March, the Travel Ban, and more.
 What started as a side project for Kiser had unexpectedly grown into a more substantial undertaking.
 Kiser quit his job and began working on WTFJHT fulltime.
 The project has continued past the 100-day mark.
 Now he had to make a living from it.
 And he had to figure out how to grow it. ([The Lenfest Institute for Journalism](https://www.lenfestinstitute.org/solution-set/2018/03/08/wtf-just-happened-today-rethinking-membership/){:target="_blank"})

+4/ **Combine an “editorially responsible” algorithm + political news, and you have Current Status**.
+“I see my role as a sort of reinforcement editor, ensuring that the good stuff is always percolating to the top.
+Sometimes the news isn’t as neat as an algorithm wants to make it." ([Nieman Lab](http://www.niemanlab.org/2018/04/combine-an-editorially-responsible-algorithm-political-news-and-you-have-current-status/){:target="_blank"})

 4/ **100 Days of WTF Just Happened Today?** My constant companion in the past 100 days has been [What the Fuck Just Happened Today?](https://whatthefuckjusthappenedtoday.com/) Don’t let the crass title fool you.
 The site is the best daily collection of the news out there.
 My favorite feature: the site is currently run by one guy.
 Matt Kiser is both reading the news and hand picking the stories you need to read. ([Rands in Repose](http://randsinrepose.com/archives/100-days-of-wtf-just-happened-today/){:target="_blank"})

 5/ **Your Guide to the Sprawling New Anti-Trump Resistance Movement**.
 An explosion of new activism offers a ray of hope in these dark political times. ([The Nation](https://www.thenation.com/article/your-guide-to-the-sprawling-new-anti-trump-resistance-movement/){:target="_blank"})